XenonPy/ai/README.md

 3. [POS Tagging](#pos-tagging)
 4. [Named Entity Detection](#named-entity-detection)

-## `headless.py` VS `main.py` VS `streamlit_app.py`
+## `headless.py` VS `main.py`

 The headless version is lighter weight, and doesn't require matplotlib to be installed.
 However, unlike the main version, it doesn't show an informative plot detailing a bit more about how the model works.
-The Streamlit app is a version designed to be rendered online via Streamlit.
-This is for internal use only, and it's not useful unless you want to render your own data.
-Note that not all examples have all files.

 ### Installation for datasets/libraries